httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 # IANA Considerations

-The permanent message header field registry (see {{RFC3864}}) has been updated with the following registrations.
+The permanent message header field registry (see {{RFC3864}}) needs to be updated with the following registrations.

 ## Cookie